 Good luck with your marathon, you can find free marathon training plans here and if you use Caffeine Bullet during your race, tag us on Instagram to be in with a chance of winning some special prizes!

-As with all of our articles we always recommend trialing your nutrition in advance of race day and be aware that caffeine effects everyone differently and does not help everyone (as explained in our blog 'Should YOU use caffeine in sport').
+As with all of our articles we always recommend trialling your nutrition in advance of race day and be aware that caffeine effects everyone differently and does not help everyone (as explained in our blog ‘Should YOU use caffeine in sport‘).
+We’ve also written about How to Avoid Hitting The Wall in your marathon.

 About Caffeine Bullet